2020 | Photo Review

-As 2020 (thankfully!) draws to a close, I have spent a little time reflecting on a year that will go down as a bad one.
+As 2020 (thankfully!) draws to a close, I have spent a little time reflecting on a year that will go down in history as a bad one.

-Yet, it is a year for which I will always be deeply thankful for the many opportunities that came Kindred's way.
+Yet, 2020 is a year for which I will always be deeply thankful for the many opportunities that came Kindred's way.

 I want to take this opportunity to thank you so much for your support throughout 2020.
 I look back with such gratitude over the last year at how far Kindred of Ireland has come.
-Whether it's been an order, a share on social media or a word of encouragement, your support has made such an impact.
+Whether it's been an order, a share on social media or a word of encouragement, your support has truly meant the world.